huertanix/arthackday-web/README.md

 * postgresql-server-dev-9.1
 * Heroku toolbelt

 Ruby Prereqs:

 * rvm
-* Ruby 2.3.0 (`rvm install ruby-2.3.0`)
+* Ruby 2.3.8 (`rvm install ruby-2.3.8`)
-* Rails (4.0.0)
+* Rails (4.2.8)
 * NB: if you have several rubies installed, you may need to switch to the right one.
-To see which rubies you have installed type `rvm list` and switch to 1.9.3 with `rvm ruby-2.3.0`
+To see which rubies you have installed type `rvm list` and switch to 1.9.3 with `rvm use 2.3.8`
-* NB NB: If you have 2.3.0 already installed, the Gemfile will now automatically use that one.
+* NB NB: If you already have 2.3.8 installed, the Gemfile will now automatically use that one.

 Application Install:

 * bundle install --without production
 * rake db:migrate
 * rails s